Biblical Theology Symposium

 April 13 & 14, 2012

-The Consortium of Christian Study Centers is pleased to announce a Symposium on Biblical Hermeneutics featuring Westminster Theological Seminary professor Greg Beale and his new work A New Testament Biblical Theology: The Unfolding of the Old Testament in the New (Baker Academic, 2011).
+The Consortium of Christian Study Centers held a Symposium on Biblical Hermeneutics featuring Westminster Theological Seminary professor Greg Beale and his new work A New Testament Biblical Theology: The Unfolding of the Old Testament in the New (Baker Academic, 2011).
 One of the Consortium’s goals is to provide opportunities for member staff and board members to gather together with premier scholars who can sharpen our minds in close conversation over a work of note, which they have produced.
 Dr. Beale is the author of several award-winning books in the field of Biblical studies including The Book of Revelation: A Commentary on the Greek Text in The New International Greek Testament Commentary (Wm.
 B. Eerdmans Publishing Co., 1999) and the Commentary on the New Testament Use of the Old Testament (Baker Academic, 2007), which he edited with D.A.
 Carson.
 His Biblical Theology has already been scheduled for a close examination at next fall’s meeting of the Society of Biblical Literature in Chicago.
 It is a work of impressive scholarship that will serve us well as we attempt to stay aware of significant work going on in the field of Biblical hermeneutics.